txnimc/TonisMMCLicense/index.md

 ## Can I fork this mod?

-Yes, however, you must split 50% of the revenue with the original author.
+Yes, and you don't need permission, but you must split 50% of the revenue with the original author.
 You may not relicense the software.
 You may not reupload it to other sites besides Curseforge or Modrinth.

 ## Can I use this as a separate dependency for my own mods?